TeamVanced/Vanced/.github/ISSUE_TEMPLATE/bug_report.md

 Replace me with a description of what you expected should happen and what happened instead.

-_Attach images/videos if possible.
+_Attach images or videos or logcats in case of crashes if possible.
 These can be helpful in solving the issue._